ROCKING THE BOAT

 CELEBRATING QUEER CONTENT IN CANADIAN CONCERT DANCE

-Photo Credit (above): William Douglas / Photographer: Cylla von Tiedemann
+Photo Credit (above): José Navas in William Douglas’s While Waiting (1995) / Photographer: Cylla von Tiedemann

 CLICK TO ENLARGE